 Brands like Reckitt Benckiser, HUL and Godrej Consumer Products have pitched in influential You Tubers to spread word-of-mouth and create awareness about their products.
 Owing to the audio-visual content created by many You Tubers, people can now see how a product or service works in real-life.
 Brands are already reaping the benefits of user-generated content and the trend will continue unabated in 2019.

 The concept of stories was introduced by Snapchat way back in 2014.
 Videos shot in a vertical form that lasted for just 24 hours became instantly popular among its users.
 The concept was copied by Snapchat’s key rival Instagram in 2016.
 Now with AR filters and interactive stickers in 2018, Instagram stories have become more engaging.
-Other social networks like Facebook, YouTube and LinkedIn have followed suit, so now stories are all over social media.
+Other social networks like Facebook, YouTube and LinkedIn have followed suit, so now stories are all over social media marketing platforms.

 Candidly shot short-lived videos and photo stories intrigue users more than anything else.
 Stories are engaging, authentic, entertaining and can be created in a jiffy.
 Plus, they are well-suited for today’s low-attention span audience.